-How Do I Promote Myself As A Financial Advisor With A Digital Marketing Strategy?
+How Do I Promote Myself As A Financial Advisor?

 Not sure why you need a digital marketing strategy?
-Well, the reality is that most Canadians rely on their own research to pick what they buy.
-And that is true whether they are buying a fridge, a car or hiring a financial advisor.
-Therefore, that’s why you need a solid plan and a strategy for how to build a digital marketing strategy will help you connect to potential clients who are researching advisors through social media and online reviews.
+Well, the reality is that most Canadians rely on their own research to pick what they buy — whether they are shopping for a fridge or a car, or hiring a financial advisor.
+Having a solid plan and a strategy for how to build a digital marketing strategy will help you connect to potential clients who are researching advisors through social media and online reviews.

 However, if social engagement is not your forte, you may want to consider bringing on an agency or a freelancer to run your social channels for you.